kapok-lang/kapok/doc/guide/variable.md

 )
 ```

-#### 2. map container
+#### 2. map collection

   We could do pattern matching for maps.
-Conceptually it's identical to pattern matching for sequential container.
+Conceptually it's identical to pattern matching for sequential collection.
 The difference is that we only have to write the key value pair in the pattern part for what we want to match.
 For example

 ```
 (let  [;; map